AlexeiMe/TF2-Item-Schema/README.md

 TF2 Item Schema
 ===============

-Tracking changes to the TF2 item schema
+Tracking changes to the TF2 item schema and English localization files.